 Taking these types of enzymes may help reduce gas, bloating, and constipation after vegetable-heavy meals.

 I formulated the Rootcology Veggie Enzymes supplement with a specific combination of enzymes, including cellulase and amylase, to help with this process.
 It also contains the enzymes protease, lactase, lipase, and phytase to help break down proteins, grains, and fats for optimal digestion.

 Getting to the bottom of your own digestive issues can take some time and perseverance, but it is a crucial step toward recovering from Hashimoto’s and thyroid disease.
-Veggie enzymes have many benefits that can help to relieve many of the symptoms that are experienced with Hashimoto’s, such as constipation, gas, bloating and abdominal pain.
-As a bonus, improving one’s absorption of veggies can help increase their absorption of vitamins and minerals and, in turn, address underlying nutrient deficiencies.
+Veggie enzymes have many benefits that can help to relieve many of the symptoms that are experienced with Hashimoto’s, such as constipation, gas, bloating, and abdominal pain.
+As a bonus, improving one’s absorption of veggies can help increase the absorption of vitamins and minerals and, in turn, address underlying nutrient deficiencies.

 If you are experiencing bloating, gas or abdominal pain when you consume fibrous vegetables, supplementing with a veggie enzyme formula (like the one from Rootcology) could help you boost your nutrient absorption and allow you to enjoy that spinach salad!